NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Instant Opening.md

 You distract your opponent with a few choice words or a rude gesture.
 Choose a target within 30 feet.
-It's [[Conditions/Off-Guard|Off-Guard]] against your attacks until the end of your next turn.
+It's [[Off-Guard|Off-Guard]] against your attacks until the end of your next turn.
 Depending on the way you describe your distraction, this action gains either the auditory or visual trait.

 *Source: Pathfinder Player Core*
 *ORC*